Pamela's ArtPrize 2020 Installation

 Honoring Our Veterans and Those with Invisible Wounds

 Military families tie yellow ribbons around trees to represent empathy and support for soldiers returning home; the yellow ribbon also symbolizes suicide prevention.
-Expanding these traditions, Yellow Ribbon consists of three wooden trees designed by the artist with the hands-on involvement of the veteran community.
-The broken-looking trees feature stories of resilience despite PTSD and veteran suicide, battles still being fought.
+Expanding these traditions, Pamela designed Yellow Ribbon with the hands-on involvement of the veteran community.
+The project consists of three large, abstract trees that portray the veterans' stories of resilience despite the long-term effects of PTSD, military sexual trauma, and veteran suicide—battles still being fought.

-ArtPrize audience members will write notes of gratitude for the freedoms we enjoy and tie yellow ribbons on the branches to show solidarity.
-Following ArtPrize, the Blue Star Mothers will send the uplifting notes to deployed soldiers and the healing ribbons to grieving families to remind them of their community that supports them.
+This responsive piece helps raise public awareness for veteran issues and honors those who have sacrificed so much for the freedoms we enjoy.
+To show gratitude and solidarity, exhibit visitors will have the opportunity to write thank you notes and tie them on the trees with yellow ribbons.
+Following the exhibition, the Blue Star Mothers, a support group for military moms, will send the uplifting notes to deployed soldiers and the healing ribbons to grieving families to remind them of their community that supports them.

 - 92 For 22